Frequently Asked Questions

 Q: What are the time commitments?

-A: Most teams practice twice a week, and winter league games usually run from the end of November through February or March.
+A: Most teams practice twice a week, although older grades may practice more, and winter league games usually run from the end of November through February or March.
 But again, these will vary per team and leagues.

 Q: How much does it cost?